reactjs/react.dev/content/docs/hooks-reference.md

 `useDebugValue` can be used to display a label for custom hooks in React DevTools.

-For example, consider the `useFriendStatus` custom hook described in ["Building Your Own Hooks"](/docs/hooks-custom.html):
+For example, consider the `useFriendStatus` custom Hook described in ["Building Your Own Hooks"](/docs/hooks-custom.html):

 ```js{6-8}
 function useFriendStatus(friendID) {